With the proviso that a person who does not follow reason can’t be defeated by it, here is an elegant argument against patents.

 It is sufficient for refuting patents to only address the case of independent invention, for intrinsic to patents is the idea of owning an abstract and reinventable idea, and not merely a specific and personally unique embodiment that no one else could possibly accidentally create on his own.
 This is what makes patents (1) different in principle from copyrights; (2) obviously ethically unacceptable; and (3) non-objective (among other things: we can’t know who the actual first creator is, and we can’t know what standard should be used for something to be counted as “non-obvious” and therefore patentable).

-See “the principle of the hidden gun” in Books, which demonstrates that a credible threat of attack is a type of attack.
+See “the principle of the hidden gun” in For Individual Rights, which demonstrates that a credible threat of attack is a type of attack.

 I have met plenty of patent apologists but no patent defenders.
 Consider this an open invitation to be the champion who will try to defend patents against the above charges.
 I am confident I can point out where your arguments have gone astray.

-For an account of what constitutes legitimate property see Books.
+For an account of what constitutes legitimate property see For Individual Rights.